PhilippeDoucette/Flying-Robot/README.md

-This site is under development, documenting the current state of the project
+This site is under development, documenting the current state of the project.
+[See this site's wiki for more detail.](../../wiki)